NextBrain-ai/nbsynthetic/README.md

        )
    ```
 ## **4. Statistical tests**
-   The last step is to check how similar is the synthetic dataset with the input one.
-We will apply several statistical test as explined before.
-The most important one is the the Maximum Mean Discrepancy test (MMD).
+   The final step is to compare the synthetic dataset to the input dataset.
+As said before, we shall employ various statistical tests.
+The Maximum Mean Discrepancy test is the most important (MMD).
   ```python
   from statistical_tests import mmd_rbf, Wilcoxon, Student_t, Kolmogorov_Smirnov